se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 | Random Forests (num trees: 100, max features: sqrt) | 0.802    | 0.798 | 0.925223 sec  | 0.063999 sec |
 | Random Forests (num trees: 100, max features: log2) | 0.801    | 0.796 | 0.790013 sec  | 0.067001 sec |

+<div style="page-break-after: always"></div>

 ## Interpretation

+### Accuracy and F1 measure

-The highest (= best) accuracy and F1 measures were accomplished by the k-NN algorithm with k=5.
-Higher k resulted in slightly worse results.<br>
+The highest (= best) accuracy and F1 measures were accomplished by the random forests with 100 trees and the sqrt function to limit the number of features for consideration for each split.
+An F1 measure of 0.798 was achieved.
+Even when using only 10 trees the random forests outperformed all the other algorithms.
-The decision tree delivered the seconds best results (unlimited feature number performed best) regarding accuracy and F1 measure.
-The perceptron reached far lower accuracy and F1 measure (independent of the alpha value used).
+The worst accuracy and F1 measures were reached by the perceptron (the chosen alpha value had no impact on the outcome).
+An F1 measure of only 0.439 was achieved.
 <br><br>

-The decision tree was by far the fastest to train (especially with max features set to 'log2').
-With a great gap, perceptron and k-NN followed.<br>
+### Training and testing time

+The training time was quite similar for the perceptron, the k-NN, the unlimited decision tree and the random forests with 10 trees, ranging from about 0.073 seconds to about 0.134 seconds.
+The shortest training time was achived by the descition tree with either the sqrt or the log2 limit function with 0.016 seconds resp.
+0.014 seconds.
+With 2.288 seconds, the training time for the SVM was by far the most time consuming one.
+The training time for the random forests with 100 trees ranged from 0.79 seconds to 0.93 seconds and is located between the timespans mentioned above.
+Like in the small data set, it can be seen that the overall training took for random forests took about 10 times longer when training 10 times more forests.

-Regarding the testing time the perceptron was fastest (half the time was required compared to the decision tree).
-The testing time of the k-NN was many magnitudes higher than for the two other algorithms.
+With about 0.002 seconds, the testing time for the percepton and the decision tree was the least.
+The highest training time was required by the SVM with about 0.912 seconds.

 <div style="page-break-after: always"></div>